-Refresh Copy entire data set from source to target once only Continuous Copy entire data set from source to target according Refresh to a schedule One-way mirroring Initially copy entire data set from source to target, (with or without ini- then copy only changes to the source database tial refresh) according to a schedule.
+Refresh Copy entire data set from source to target once only Continuous Copy entire data set from source to target according to a Refresh schedule One-way mir- Initially copy entire data set from source to target, then roring (with or copy only changes to the source database according to a without initial schedule.
+This approach is also known as Change Data refresh) Capture.
+Synchronization Initially copy entire data set from one system to the other, (with or without then keep changes to the two databases synchronized initial refresh) according to a schedule Refresh One-way mir- roring (with or without initial refresh) Synchronization (with or without schedule Initially copy entire data set from source to target, then copy only changes to the source database according to a schedule.
 This approach is also known as Change Data Capture.
-Synchronization Initially copy entire data set from one system to the (with or without ini- other, then keep changes to the two databases syntial refresh) chronized according to a schedule
+Initially copy entire data set from one system to the other, then keep changes to the two databases synchronized